Hogwarts Legacy Early Reviews: Twitter Praises The Harry Potter RPG

 Be the Witch or Wizard you want to be

 Of the many things that had Potterheads excited was the sorting into a specific house.
-With this game, you would be able to experience that apart from learning how to cast spells, brewing potions, forging relationships, and taking care of magical beasts.
+With this game, you would be able to experience that apart from learning how to cast spells, brew potions, forge relationships, and take care of magical beasts.

 Experience a new wizarding world adventure